-It’s a shame that so many gardeners confuse this annual morning glory with the invasive weed, Convovulus arvensis, because this variety will not take over your garden.
+It’s a shame that so many gardeners confuse this annual morning glory with the invasive weed, Convovulus arvensis, because this variety will not take over the garden.
 Instead, it will produce a lush abundance of big, intensely blue flowers from midsummer on.
-Follow this handy How to Grow Morning Glories from seeds and you will be delighted with these amazing blooms.
+Continue reading below for tips on how to grow morning glory from seed.

 Season & Zone

 Direct sow where they are to grow 1-2 weeks after the last frost date.
 Or try sowing some indoors in peat or coir pots 3-4 weeks before last frost, but they do not transplant well.
 If starting indoors, chip the seeds and soak them in warm water for 24 hours, and then provide a constant soil temperature of 21-30°C (70-85°F).
 The seeds should sprout in 5-21 days, but may be longer outdoors.
 Be patient.

 Sow seeds 5mm (¼”) deep.
 Space or thin to 30-45cm (12-18″) between plants.

 Make sure to provide some support for these tall vines to climb up.
 Moist, well drained soil that is not too nitrogen-rich is ideal.
 Excess nitrogen leads to large, bushy vines with fewer flowers.
 Dry soil is tolerated.
 Pinch the tips of the plants as soon as you see them start to climb in order to produce branching growth.